wintercms/docs/setup/configuration.md

 ### CSRF protection

-Winter provides an easy method of protecting your application from cross-site request forgeries.
-First a random token is placed in your user's session.
-Then when a [opening form tag is used](../services/html#form-tokens) the token is added to the page and submitted back with each request.
+Winter provides an easy method of protecting your application from [cross-site request forgeries](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
+When enabled, a random token is created in your user sessions, that is then included when the [opening form tag is used](../services/html#form-tokens) or when an [AJAX request](../ajax/introduction.md) is made.
+This token is then validated server-side to ensure that the request is made by the correct user.

 While CSRF protection is enabled by default, you can disable it with the `enableCsrfProtection` parameter in the `config/cms.php` configuration file.
+This is **not recommended.**

 ### Bleeding edge updates